sierdzio/qtwebservice/doc/README.txt

 1.1 Classes (* indicates possible major API changes in the future)

   1.1.1 QWebMethod (formerly QSoapMessage)
-  Supports HTTP, SOAP 1.0, SOAP 1.2 and JSON.
+  Supports HTTP, SOAP 1.0, SOAP 1.2 and JSON, XML and RESTful web services.
   Used to send messages to a web service, and read replys from it.
 Can be used both synchronously (through static sendMessage() method), or asynchronously (indicates, when reply is ready by emitting a replyReady() signal).

   1.1.2 QWsdl